Hands on: Asus ROG 3 review

 Display

-The Asus ROG 3 packs virtually the same 6.59-inch AMOLED display as its predecessor, with one big change: the upgrade from a 120Hz maximum refresh rate to 144Hz.
+The Asus ROG 3 packs virtually the same 19.5:9 ratio, 6.59-inch AMOLED display as its predecessor, with one big change: the upgrade from a 120Hz maximum refresh rate to 144Hz.

 The display’s Full HD+ resolution (2340 x 1080) isn’t the sharpest on a phone – the Samsung Galaxy S20 line’s 3200 x 1440 QHD Plus screens take that honor.
 But you won’t notice when watching most media or playing most games, especially when these feature colorful and well-lit scenes, thanks to the inclusion of HDR10+ support.